Dualities in the theory of accessible categories: Introduction

-induce a biequivalence of 2-categories. \end{teo1} Here, $\alpha\tx{-}\bo{Acc}_\Psi$ is the 2-category of $\alpha$-accessible $\V$-categories with $\Psi$-limits, $\Psi$-continuous and $\alpha$-flat colimit preserving $\V$-functors, and $\V$-natural transformations.
-On the other hand, $\mt C\tx{-} \bo{Ex}_\alpha$ can be described as the 2-category with objects the $\alpha$-complete $\V$-categories that are free $\mt C$-cocompletions of small $\V$-categories, $\alpha$-continuous and $\mt C$-cocontinuous $\V$-functors, and $\V$-natural transformations.
+Here, $\alpha\tx{-}\bo{Acc}_\Psi$ is the 2-category of $\alpha$-accessible $\V$-categories with $\Psi$-limits, $\Psi$-continuous and $\alpha$-flat colimit preserving $\V$-functors, and $\V$-natural transformations.
+On the other hand, ${\Psi^+}\tx{-} \bo{Free}_\alpha$ is defined as the 2-category whose objects are the $\alpha$-complete $\V$-categories that are free cocompletions of a small $\V$-category under $\Psi$-flat colimits, whose morphisms are the $\alpha$-continuous $\V$-functors that also preserve $\Psi$-flat colimits, and whose 2-cells are $\V$-natural transformations.
 All these notions will be introduced and explained in Section~\ref{duality1}.

-When $\Psi=\P$ is the class of all small weights, we recover the Gabriel-Ulmer duality between locally $\alpha$-presentable categories and the small $\alpha$-cocomplete ones, which in the enriched context was first proved by kelly \cite{Kel82:articolo}.
-When $\V=\bo{Set}$ and $\Psi$ is the class for wide pullbacks we obtain the duality of Hu and Tholen \cite{HT96qc:articolo} between locally $\alpha$-polypresentable categories, and (what they call) $\alpha$-complete quasi-based categories.
-In the case of weakly locally finitely presentable categories ($\Psi$ being the class for products) the duality we obtain first appeared in Hu's PhD thesis \cite{Hu1992:book}; we generalize that to the context of categories enriched over finitary varieties.
+When $\Psi=\P$ is the class of all small weights, then ${\Psi^+}$ is the class $\Q$ of the Cauchy (or absolute) weights, and we recover the Gabriel-Ulmer duality between locally $\alpha$-presentable categories and the small $\alpha$-complete ones, which in the enriched context was first proved by Kelly \cite{Kel82:articolo}.
+When $\Psi=\emptyset$ we obtain a duality between $\alpha$-accessible $\V$-categories and presheaves $\V$-categories, generalizing the result of \cite{MP89:libro} to the enriched context.
+If $\V=\bo{Set}$ and $\Psi$ is the class for connected limits, we recover Diers duality for locally finitely multipresentable categories \cite{Die80:articolo}.

-If $\V=\bo{Set}$ and $\Psi$ is the class for connected limits we recover Diers duality for locally finitely multipresentable categories \cite{Die80:articolo}.
-More generally we obtain a duality theorem involving the 2-category of $\alpha$-accessible $\V$-categories with limits of a {\em weakly sound} class $\Psi$ on the one hand, and the 2-category whose objects are the $\alpha$-complete $\V$-categories which arise as free cocompletions of a small $\V$-category under $\Psi$-flat colimits, on the other.